 As part of their role as Film Hub Lead Organisation for Wales, Chapter works with Film Hub Wales and the BFI Film Audience Network to develop as a cultural leader in Wales.

 Chapter delivers a year-round programme of cultural film and events which meet the wider strategic objectives of Film Hub Wales.

 They also offer support to members of the network through curated seasons, offer best practice and partnerships, host industry events with regular offers to members and share national messages on behalf of the sector, generating new funding and policy discussions.

 ORGANISATION: Various Cinemas

 In September 2017, cinemas across the country, working with BFI FAN, led by Film Hub Wales, supported World Alzheimer’s Month 2017 with a series of dementia friendly screenings.

-Six Welsh cinema’s took part organising dementia friendly screenings: Theatr Colwyn, Memo Arts Centre, Clwyd Theatr Cymru, Cell B, Newbridge Memo, ac Chapter.
-Later Galeri a'n Neuadd Dwyfor also organised events with plan of launching a regular programme of screenings.
+Six Welsh cinema’s took part organising dementia friendly screenings: Theatr Colwyn, Canolfan Gelfyddydau Memo, Clwyd Theatr Cymru, Cell B, Newbridge Memo, ac Chapter.
+Later Galeri a Neuadd Dwyfor also organised events with plan of launching a regular programme of screenings.